WebQit/docs/subscript/docs/concepts/thread-events/README.md

 fn.thread( [ 'a' ], [ 'b' ] );
 ```

 Variable declarations within the function belong in their own scope and do not respond to outside events.
-But when they do reference variables from the outside scope, they are included in the dependency thread of those outside variables.
+But their containing expression may also maintain a binding to those variables from the outside scope.

 ```js
 let fn = new SubscriptFunction(`